imp1sh/ansible_managemynetwork/roles/ansible_users/README.md

 When using this with OpenWrt it will install those packages so ansible.builtin.user can do its job:
 - shadow-useradd
 - sudo

 Usually in OpenWrt only the root user is being used but it's actually possible to add additional users, e.g. for backup jobs or whatever.
-This role is not compatible to run with [ansible_openwrtimagebuilder](https://github.com/imp1sh/ansible_managemynetwork/blob/main/roles/ansible_openwrtimagebuilder/README.md) so if you want the users on your system you will have to run this role on a live system.
+This role is also compatible  with [ansible_openwrtimagebuilder](https://github.com/imp1sh/ansible_managemynetwork/blob/main/roles/ansible_openwrtimagebuilder/README.md).
+It works by implementing an init script that is only run once at first boot of the device, setting the password for the user.

 If you do `import_playbook` on the users role but you only want it to run on OpenWrt, use:
 ```yaml
 - name: MMN users